 \subsection{Experimental Analysis}

-First, in order to investigate the effect of $\#$Transactions, we choose three representative methods from three individual categories: OLS in time-series analysis, LightGBM in machine learning models, and our LARA.
-In Fig.~\ref{fig:experiment-all} left, LARA consistently outperforms other models in terms of precision under different \#Transactions.
+\paragraph{Transactions. } First, in order to investigate the effect of $\#$Transactions, we choose two representative methods: OLS, LightGBM~(widely used for investment).
+In Fig.~\ref{fig:experiment-all} left, LARA consistently outperforms the other two models in terms of precision under different $\#$Transactions.
 These results highlight the effectiveness of LARA across different trading frequencies.

-Second, we illustrate the performance of the back-testing strategy in terms of cumulative return~(Fig.~\ref{fig:experiment-all} middle).
+\paragraph{Trading Performance. } Second, we illustrate the performance of the back-testing strategy in terms of cumulative return~(Fig.~\ref{fig:experiment-all} middle).
 We choose the top 1000 signals with the highest predicted probability for fair comparison and do not set position limits.
 For the sake of simplicity, transaction costs are ignored since $\#$Transaction is the same over all methods, which does not change conclusions.
 It is obvious that LARA consistently outperforms other baseline models throughout the testing period, which demonstrates that LARA indeed improves the prediction ability of the model on the asset price trend.

-Third, in Fig.~\ref{fig:experiment-all} right, we plot the trade distribution of LARA in China’s A-share market associated with the market index price.
+\paragraph{Trade Distribution. } Third, in Fig.~\ref{fig:experiment-all} right, we plot the trade distribution of LARA in China’s A-share market associated with the market index price.
 We can clearly see that when the index price fluctuates sharply, LARA trades stocks in a higher frequency.
 It meets our expectation that there are more opportunities when the market is highly volatile.
 These results further demonstrate that LARA can be used to guide real-world quantitative investments to pick up reliable trading opportunities.

-\paragraph{Hyperparameter Study of LA-Attention.} We propose two schemes to define the neighbors in LA-Attention: K-Neighbor and R-Neighbor (Sec.~\ref{sec:attention}).
-We study the sensitivity of two hyperparameters: $K_N$ in K-Neighbor and $K_N$, $R_N$ in R-Neighbor.
-As shown in Fig.~\ref{fig:parameter-study}(a), when $K_N$ in K-Neighbor varies from $20$ to $140$, the precision of most ETFs gradually increases.
-The same situation occurs in Fig. \ref{fig:parameter-study}(b).
-The larger number of neighbors R-Neighbor attends to, the better performance we can obtain.
-However, it costs more time when attending to more neighbors, which is a trade-off between time and performance.
-Besides, when we vary radius $R_N$ from $10$ to $100$ using a fixed $K_N$, R-Neighbor achieves relatively stable performance.
-These results suggest that LA-Attention does not rely on the heavy tuning of hyperparameters to achieve satisfactory performance.